 Subjects that the university requires all students to take to help them obtain a well-rounded education.
 Students can often choose from a wide variety of classes to fulfill a general requirement.

 Example: Jen is taking the same gen ed as Ed, and Ed is taking “Ethics of Squirrelhood.”

 Electives are classes that aren’t specifically required for a student’s major and aren’t gen eds.
 Students take electives to fill their program’s credit hour requirements or simply to expand their education.

-Example: Seeing how many great electives Illinois offers was the greatest discovery of Liz’s life, greater even than finding out she was a robot.
+Example: Seeing how many great electives UIUC offers was the greatest discovery of Liz’s life, greater even than finding out she was a robot.

 23. DINING HALL

 A cafeteria where students can grab breakfast, lunch, or dinner.
 Typically, students who have already purchased meal plans get into the dining hall by swiping their college ID cards, while students who haven’t purchased meal plans can pay at the door.

 Example: All I see in the dining hall is soup, soup, and more soup!

 Someone who will help you plan what classes you’re going to take, rearrange your class schedule, and offer career advice.

 Example: “Dagnabbit!”
 Tia said.
 “I thought I was talking to my academic advisor, but it was just Jim in disguise again!”